Ashok0/EnderalVREssentials-Nightly/README.md

 * The talent points in the game are too high to reach in VR.
 To use them, install [OVR Advanced Settings](https://github.com/OpenVR-Advanced-Settings/OpenVR-AdvancedSettings) which allows you to change your player height on the fly.
 From the in-game Steam menu, select OVR Advanced Settings > Space Offsets -> Y-Axis (up/down).
 Just lower the value there to "grow" ingame.
 Note that this fix requires SteamVR and is not compatible with OpenComposite.
 * &#x1F53A; If using ENB Particle Patch, Static Mesh Improvement Mod (SMIM), Blended Roads, Water for ENB, Embers XD / Embers HD, Glorious Doors of Skyrim, Yee - A New Snowflake Mod, Kanjs - Chaurus Eggs and Staff, Enhanced Vanilla Trees SE, or Kolapon's Undead Creatures Replacer you must make sure you are NOT using any plugins for these mods.
 Only meshes and textures may be used.
 Delete ALL .esp files associated with these mods before launching the game. &#x1F53A;
 * &#x1F53A; Dragonborn Speaks Naturally does not work when using OpenComposite. &#x1F53A;
-* &#x1F53A; You must temporarily downgrade Enderal VR to v2.4.1 to play the gambling game with Esme during "Our Mark on this World". &#x1F53A;
 * &#x1F53A; With the exception of texture/mesh mods, mods cannot always be safely removed mid-savegame. &#x1F53A;

 ## Noteworthy mods